Writers and editors: rules for managing vicarious trauma

 - Exercise can help keep you emotionally and mentally healthy.
 Some people walk or run; others swim laps; some do yoga which is far less strenuous but just as helpful to your mental wellbeing as vigorous exercise.
 If you’re busy, combine a bit of socialising with that exercise (e.g. going for a walk with your family or friends).
 Do what is best for you and do it for 30 minutes a day, especially if you are engaged in writing or editing traumatic subject matter.

 - Where can you ask for help?
 If you are managing your mental health quite well, but are experiencing some trauma, let your loved ones know you’re finding it difficult to cope with your work so they can cut you a little slack and support you.
 Talk to colleagues who understand, such as editor or writer colleagues.
 Friends or family who have suffered from either vicarious trauma or trauma can also offer moral support.
 If you have a professional mentor, talk to them.
-Sometimes just saying out loud that you do not feel okay is enough to make you start to feel better; other times you may need to talk about it in more detail.
-If the victim of the violence or abuse (whose story you are writing or editing) is a really strong person, it might be appropriate to talk to them about how you are feeling.
-Being aware that the traumatic experiences were in the past and the person involved has survived can lessen your trauma when writing about or editing their experiences.
+Sometimes just saying out loud that you do not feel okay is enough to make you start to feel better; other times you may need to talk about it in more detail; or

-- Finally, remember that you can always say no. Although it can be tempting to take on the job of editing a manuscript that we think is incredibly important, whether or not it includes traumatic material, it’s more important to look after your own physical and mental health first and foremost.
+- Finally, remember that you can always say no. Although it can be tempting to take on the job of editing a manuscript you think is important, it’s more important than anything else to look after your own health.
 Otherwise, you’re no good to anyone.

 - Rules 1 and 2 are not always possible.
 As writer Louise Milligan has reminded me, sometimes when we’re working on a book of traumatic stories we need to “live and breathe the story while we are working on it.
 We can’t dip in and out.”
-This reflects my experience.
-Especially with books that need to be published on a tight deadline, or that involve a massive amount of work, we need to live in the victims’ world day in, day out, until the job is done.
-But you need to know that when you immerse yourself in such a project, where you have to work more than is healthy, keep yourself as healthy as possible by abiding by all the other rules.
+This reflects my experience as well.
+Especially with books that need to be published to a deadline, or involve a massive amount of work, we need to live in the storytellers’ world day in, day out, until the job is done.
+So when you have to immerse yourself in such a project, where you have to work more than is healthy, keep yourself as healthy as possible by abiding by all the other rules.

-- Many professionals who work with traumatic material/survivors never immerse themselves in the victim’s world; they compassionately work with the victim or write/edit the traumatic material, while holding part of themselves back from the work they are doing.
-This enables them to work in a traumatic space without it adversely affecting their lives.
-A writer/editor’s ability or need to keep their empathy within bounds, and the extent to which they should or can do this, depends on the type of material, the length of the project, the writer/editor’s preferred way of working with victims and their stories, and the writer/editor’s ability to immerse themselves in the story (and ‘over-empathise’ with the victim) while maintaining good mental health.
+- Many professionals who work with traumatic material/survivors do not immerse themselves in the victim’s world; they compassionately work with the victim or write/edit the traumatic material but hold part of themselves back from the work; this enables them to work in the traumatic space without it adversely affecting their lives.
+A writer/editor’s ability or need to keep their sympathy/feelings within bounds, and the extent to which they should or can do this, depends on the type of material, the length of the project, the writer/editor’s preferred way of working with victims and their stories, and the writer/editor’s ability to immerse (or ‘over-immerse’) themselves in the story while maintaining good mental health.

 - Recovering from vicarious trauma: a case study